Indoqa/indoqa-react-redux/src/doc/Actions.md

 The middleware then dispatches two actions:
   * `FETCH_DATA_START` with an empty `payload` before the promise is executed.
 A reducer may react on that set a 'loading' state.
   * `FETCH_DATA_SUCCESS` after a successful execution.
-The `payload` then represents the result,
-  * OR `FETCH_DATA_ERROR` if an error occurs during promise execution.
+The `payload` then represents the result OR `FETCH_DATA_ERROR` if an error occurs during promise execution.
 The `payload` then represents the error object.

 Note: We configured the suffixes to _START, _SUCCESS and _ERROR in /src/main/store.js.

 ### Accessing the current state in action creators

-Sometimes it's necessary to have read-only access to the current reducer states before returning an action.
+Sometimes it's necessary to have read-only access to the current reducer state before returning an action.
 Given the example above, we can change fetchData() to look up the `count` property in the state instead of getting it as an argument.
 Using our inject middleware, the root redux `store` object may be accessed by wrapping the action result into a function that gets the dependecies as argument:

 ```javascript
 export const FETCH_DATA = 'FETCH_DATA'